 Equivalent Circuit of transformer

-It is a theoretical circuit that represents a transformer and its physical behavior.
+It is a theoretical circuit that represents a transformer and its physical behaviour.
 This circuit shown below represents various electrical parameters of the transformer.
 From this circuit, various losses and voltage drops can be easily calculated.

 VP – Primary voltage or applied voltage